Susan E. Wagner High School: College Now courses

-Learning Centers
+Learning centers

-All Wagner's students are organized in a learning center based on an academic subject, with its own Teacher/Coordinator, guidance counselor, Assistant Principal, and specific activities.
+All Wagner students are organized in a learning center based on an academic subject, with its own Teacher/Coordinator, guidance counselor, Assistant Principal, and specific activities.
 Some learning centers are open to both zoned and non-zoned students.
 Wagner is currently going over an overhaul of its Learning Centers as well, with some debuting in the 2023–2024 school year.